Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Contraction rate for two typical inverse problems

 where $\beta \in (0,1)$ represents the fractional order, $T > 0$ stands for a fixed final time, $f>0$ is a specified source term, $u_0>0$ denotes given initial data, the non-negative function $q\in L^{\infty}(\Omega)$ refers to a spatially dependent potential, and $a_0$ and $a_1$ are positive constants.
 The notation $\partial^\beta_tu(t)$ denotes the Djrbashian--Caputo fractional derivative in time $t$ of order $\beta\in (0,1)$,

 where $\Gamma(x)$ is the Gamma function.
-For in-depth analysis of fractional differential equations and the Djrbashian-Caputo fractional derivative, please refer to references \cite{jin2021fractional,Jia2017JDE,Jia2018IPI,Jia2018JFA}.
-In this section we consider the identification of the potential $q$ from the observation of $u(T)$.
+For in-depth analysis of fractional differential equations and the Djrbashian-Caputo fractional derivative, please refer to references \cite{jin2021fractional,Jia2017JDE}.
+There are also posterior consistency results for subdiffusion equations \cite{Frac_kow2025consistency}, where the subdiffusion equation is governed by the Riemann--Liouville derivative different from the Djrbashian--Caputo derivative we consider here.